The Foundation Year Applications

 Students applying who live or attend a school in the boroughs of Hackney, Havering, Lambeth, Lewisham, Newham, Southwark, Tower Hamlets or Waltham Forest are exempt from the application fee.
-Please apply using the application form as normal, no fee will be collected on submission.
+Please apply using the application form as normal, no fee will be requested on submission.

 Following the application deadline students drop off their portfolios on the dates specified below, to be reviewed by our selection panel.
 A shortlist of applicants will then be invited for interview before places are offered.